-- Recognise all actors in the informal recycling economy, in regulatory and legislative frameworks around waste management and resource recovery as applicable in individual countries. - EPR systems need to account for waste pickers and other informal waste workers in EPR systems so that EPR functions well without exacerbating exclusion and poverty. - EPR system design must be multi-stakeholder, and needs ongoing, direct communication with informal waste workers in the recycling value chain waste pickers, waste pickers' organisations, scrap dealers, aggregators and recyclers. - The regulatory framework must also allow for a just transition to the formal economy, without discrimination, irrespective of the worker or entrepreneur status - such as the provision of occupational identity cards, ease of registration including reduced fee involved in registration, allowing participation in tenders and bids and upholding existing service contracts and ensuring that EPR systems do not exclude informal workers, and upholding existing service contracts and ensuring that EPR systems do not exclude informal workers. - Strong markets for materials are key to both promoting a circular economy as well as ensuring an inclusive recycling, reuse and repair sector that generates and sustains local livelihoods.
+- Recognise all actors in the informal recycling economy in regulatory and legislative frameworks around waste management and resource recovery as applicable in individual countries. - EPR systems need to account for waste pickers and other informal waste workers in EPR systems so that EPR functions well without exacerbating exclusion and poverty. - EPR system design must be multi-stakeholder, and needs ongoing, direct communication with informal waste workers in the recycling value chain waste pickers, waste pickers' organisations, scrap dealers, aggregators, and recyclers. - The regulatory framework must also allow for a just transition to the formal economy, without discrimination, irrespective of the worker or entrepreneur status - such as the provision of occupational identity cards, ease of registration including reduced fee involved in registration, allowing participation in tenders and bids, upholding existing service contracts, and ensuring that EPR systems do not exclude informal workers, - Strong markets for materials or mechanisms to compensate fluctuations in market prices are key to both promoting a circular economy as well as ensuring an inclusive recycling, reuse and repair sector that generates and sustains local livelihoods.